When to Match: A Cost-Balancing Principle for Dynamic Markets: Literature Review

 A growing body of literature in economics and operations management demonstrates that simple heuristic policies can achieve near-optimal performance in dynamic matching markets \citep{ALG2020, BLY2020, MNP2020, LMT2022, ANS2023}.
 Particularly relevant is \cite{MNP2020}, who study the dynamic clearing game in two-sided markets with Poisson arrivals and characterize the conditions under which simple policies are optimal.

-Subsequent research explores various simple heuristics across different settings. \cite{BRSWW2022} analyze departure-based threshold policies under general random utilities, while \cite{BFP2023} and \cite{Gupta2024} establish performance bounds for greedy algorithms on specific graph structures. \cite{ET2025} show that simple batching policies achieve near-optimal performance even with impatient agents. \cite{KAG2024} introduce the ``general position gap'' to characterize when periodic clearing approximates optimal values in multiway matching, and their follow-up work \citep{KAG2025} proves that greedy heuristics can be hindsight optimal in two-way settings. \cite{MMR2025} propose a potential-based heuristic for delivery pooling under specific reward structures.
+Subsequent research explores various simple heuristics across different settings. \cite{BRSWW2022} analyze departure-based threshold policies under general random utilities, while \cite{BFP2023} and \cite{Gupta2024} establish performance bounds for greedy algorithms on specific graph structures. \cite{ET2026} show that simple batching policies achieve near-optimal performance even with impatient agents. \cite{KAG2024} introduce the ``general position gap'' to characterize when periodic clearing approximates optimal values in multiway matching, and their follow-up work \citep{KAG2025} proves that greedy heuristics can be hindsight optimal in two-way settings. \cite{MMR2025} propose a potential-based heuristic for delivery pooling under specific reward structures.

 A common thread in this literature is the reliance on stochastic assumptions to establish performance guarantees.
-Our Cost-Balancing algorithm achieves provable competitive guarantees under adversarial arrivals without distributional requirements or asymptotic market conditions.
-Despite its simple design, our policy consistently outperforms standard benchmark heuristics in both theoretical worst-case analysis and empirical experiments, highlighting its robustness and practical value.
+Our Cost-Balancing algorithm achieves a 2-competitive guarantee for finite balanced adversarial arrival sequences under the robust calibration $\alpha=1$, without distributional requirements or asymptotic market conditions.
+Despite its simple design, our policy has a stronger worst-case guarantee than standard benchmark heuristics and performs well in the calibrated experiments, highlighting its robustness and practical value.